bluedevil2k/Jiffy/README.md

 TODO
 =====
-* Performance on DB calls with many rows and columns is slow - a 1500 row X 35 column SQL query may take 800ms with this code and only 100ms using straight JDBC code
 * Find a better JSON->Java implementation - maybe Jackson?
 * Replace the basic ConcurrentHashMap cache with a better more tuned cache from Guava
 * MongoDB support probably needs to be added